Prepare correctly to save Time, Money, and Frustration.

 Preparing the Equipment

 Tactical Note: How clean or dirty a machine is CAN impact a visual inspection and potentially impact value.
-If you need a higher value we suggest doing a deep clean of the equipment / work area / and potentially the shop.
-If you need a lower value then you may want to leave it a mess.
+If you need a higher value, we suggest doing a deep clean of the equipment / work area / and potentially the shop.
+If you need a lower value, then you may want to leave it a mess.
 The reason for this is simple – cleaner machinery makes the Equipment Appraiser feel like better maintenance and better resale should be considered.
 (Note: A Good Appraiser will see past this)

 Ideas for Cleaning the Equipment:

 Appraisers are not generally mechanics or technicians.
 The Appraiser has to rely many times on what they see and hear.
-If you say “I just rebuilt this machine” and it looks like a rusted piece of junk, you will probably need to convince the Appraiser with documentation to back up your claim.
+If you say, “I just rebuilt this machine” and it looks like a rusted piece of junk, you will probably need to convince the Appraiser with documentation to back up your claim.

 Organizing the Equipment – Everything in its place.
 It will make the Appraisal go so much quicker if all the machinery is organized and the building / yard can be easily navigated.
-Also being able to find machinery and miscellaneous parts is critical for the Appraisal (More on this in the Asset List Section).
+Also, being able to find machinery and miscellaneous parts is critical for the Appraisal (More on this in the Asset List Section).

 Cosmetic Repair – Fix all exterior parts of the equipment.
 Consider repainting with original colors, degreasing parts, and generally detail-cleaning the machine.

 Work Area Cleanup – Grab that bottle of glass cleaner / degreaser.
-Have the person who works at that station clean-up the tooling, lunch wrappers, and at least organize the miscellaneous paperwork (especially if its covering the machine’s make and model numbers).
+Have the person who works at that station clean-up the tooling, lunch wrappers, and at least organize the miscellaneous paperwork (especially if it’s covering the machine’s make and model numbers).

 Building Cleanup – Now is the perfect time to replace burned out light bulbs and do a fantastic sweeping job.
-If your building looks like a Cave your appraiser will have a hard time feeling you have “Top Value” equipment.
+If your building looks like a Cave, your appraiser will have a hard time feeling you have “Top Value” equipment.

 Maintenance Records – The best maintained equipment always has a good record showing that maintenance.
 We have seen it in many forms, electronic records, and sign-off sheets.
 During an Equipment Appraisal the best option is to give us an electronic copy that is easily attributed to a piece of equipment.
 This allows us also to have that in our file later should it be questioned.